andreasKroepelin/polylux/themes/ratio.typ

   style-headings: true,
   // Whether to apply the custom link style.
   style-links: true,
-  // What to show in the header ("navigation", "progress", none).
+  // What to show in the header ("navigation", "progress", content, none).
   header: "navigation",
-  // What to show in the footer ("navigation", "progress", none).
+  // What to show in the footer ("navigation", "progress", content, none).
   footer: "progress",
   // Title background color.
   title-background-color: palette.secondary-800,